 454 express the idea of the eternal presence.
-Isaiah also saw Christ, and

-455 his prophetic words are full of significance.
+Isaiah also saw Christ, and 455 his prophetic words are full of significance.
 He says, "For unto us a

-456 child is born, unto us a Son is given: and the government shall be
+455 this prophetic words are full of significance.
+The says, For unto us a 456 child is born, unto us a Son is given: and the government shall be

-457 upon his shoulders: and his name shall be called Wonderful, Coun-

-458 selor, The mighty God, The everlasting Father, The Prince of Peace."
+- 450 upon his shoulders: and his name shall be called Wonderful, Coun- - 458 selor, The mighty God, The everlasting Father, The Prince of Peace."